ZirongLiu/ZRong-Liu/README.md

-- 👋 Hi, I’m @ZRong-Liu
+- 👋 Hi, I’m @Zirong-Liu.
-- 👀 I’m interested in CrossFire
+- 👀 I’m interested in deep learning and medical image process.
-- 🌱 I’m currently learning Opencv...
+- 🌱 I’m currently learning Ophthalmic artificial intelligence.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking for a PhD position.
-- 📫 How to reach me QQ:460848070
+- 📫 My e-mail : zirong_liu@163.com.

 <!---
 ZRong-Liu/ZRong-Liu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.